Click here for current Day Campus tuition and fee rates.

 Room and Board: Covers the cost of residence hall operations, repairs and maintenance, utilities, contractual food service operations, etc.

 Part-time Student Tuition and Fees: Covers a portion of the expenditures listed above for full-time students.

-Overload Fee: The full-time tuition at Columbia College is predicated on a certain number of courses, available classroom space and an average student semester hour load which permits graduation within eight semesters of full-time attendance.
-Students who enroll for more than 18 semester hours per semester are normally required to pay the additional per semester hour fee.
+Overload Charge: The full-time tuition at Columbia College is predicated on a certain number of courses, available classroom space and an average student semester hour load which permits graduation within eight semesters of full-time attendance.
+Students who enroll for more than 18 semester hours per semester are normally required to pay the additional per semester hour charge.

 Transcript Fee: A charge for processing a request for a certified transcript copy and mailing to prospective employers and graduate schools.

 Beginning in the 2012-13 academic year, the Columbia College Day Campus tuition rate for new, full-time academic students was set to provide a fixed rate for the four consecutive academic years traditionally associated with baccalaureate degree completion.
 A student’s fixed tuition rate is determined based on the first year of attendance in the Day Campus as a full-time (12 semester hours or more) student.
 That year of first, full-time attendance is established as the student’s “classification” year.
 Tuition rates are set by classification year.

 Classification years can only be established with enrollment and the receipt of a transcripted grade in the Fall or Spring semester of the Day Campus; Columbia College students that attended the Day Campus as a full-time student during the 2019-20 Academic Year have their classification year established as 2019-20.
 For example, a new, full-time student registering for the August 2020 (Fall 2020) semester has a classification year of 2020-21.
 A new, full-time student registering for January 2021 (Spring 2020) also has a classification year of 2020-21.